 Janet Monk is a third generation Montanan who grew up in Pleasant Valley, Montana which is just about an hour West of Kalispell.
 This is the location of the Pleasant Valley Cattle Company.
 Janet has a bachelor’s degree in Math from the University of Montana in Missoula, MT.
 Janet loves to visit with people and tell stories, and she enjoys farming.
 Each year she battles with her son Ryan over how much land she will plow.
 Each year she wins the battle and plows up more land than Ryan wants her to.
 Thankfully Janet chose to maintain the ranch she inherited from her parents as a ranch, and the next generation continues to enjoy all it has to offer.
 Janet can be quite feisty and there is no danger of the ranch turning into a development project as long as she’s around.

 Ryan Wade made a feeble attempt to try and leave Montana after he received his bachelor’s degree in Engineering from Montana Tech.
-He lasted a very short time before realizing he simply could not live anywhere else and came back to the ranch as fast as he could get there.
+He lasted a very short time outside the best State before realizing he simply could not live anywhere else and came back to the ranch as fast as he could get there.
 Ryan continues to work as an engineer part-time from the ranch now that telecommuting is possible.
 Ryan manages the cattle at the Pleasant Valley Cattle Company ranch.
 Ryan is also unusually fit, much like his father, and does more physical work on the ranch than is normal for a human being.
 Ryan is known to kick up his heels a little on the weekends.

 The Son in Law: